mpreetkaur/Brain-Smart/README.md

 <p align="center"><img src="images/memoryGame.png" width="400px" height="450px"></p>

 ### Animated matched  and unmatched cards
-When clicked cards **matched**, their color will change to dark green first and then to light green and cards will remain open later.
+If clicked cards **match**, their color will change to dark green first and then to light green and cards will remain open later.
 <p align="center"><img src="images/match.gif" width="400px" height="450px"></p>

 If cards do not **match**, their color will change to red and cards get closed after a second.